gstripling/Generative_AI/SPL- Explore and Evaluate Model Garden/instructions/en.md

 One of the availble models through Model Garden is the Natural Language API.
 The Cloud Natural Language API lets you extract entities from text, perform sentiment and syntactic analysis, and classify text into categories.
 In this lab, you explore Model Garden and how to use Generative AI studio to create and experiment with prompts for your use case.

-## Generative AI Studio
-Gen AI Studio is a feature of Vertex AI.
-It makes writing and tuning prompts for text, chats, and code generation simple and intuative.

 ## Objectives

 In this lab, you learn how to: